Public Knowledge: Lost In Music - Camden Art Centre

 The Artist

-Jermaine Francis is a London based Photographer.
-His practice works within, Documentary & Portraiture, in the format of personal driven Photo projects & Editorials, exploring the issues that arise from our interaction in the everyday environment.
+Jermaine Francis is a London-based Photographer.
+His practice works within documentary and portraiture formats informed by personally driven photo projects and editorials, exploring the issues that arise from our interaction in the everyday environment.